morgansobol/MicrobialGenomics-TXST-2025/exercises/04_amplicon_analysis_continued.md

 ### Beta diversity
 Beta diversity involves calculating metrics such as distances or dissimilarities based on pairwise comparisons of samples so we can relate samples to each other.
+**Beta diversity**, also called "between sample diversity" is a measurement of the distance, or difference, between samples.
+First step will be to calculate the beta diversity, second to identify batch effects, and lastly to determine project effects

 Typically the first thing to do is generate some exploratory visualizations like ordinations and hierarchical clusterings.
 These give you a quick overview of how your samples relate to each other and can be a way to check for problems like batch effects.